 Solvay participates in working groups and policy coordination groups.
 Solvay senior representatives sit on the steering boards of many of those associations.
-The list of major association memberships in the regions and countries where Solvay is present are as follows:
+The list of major association memberships in the regions and countries where Solvay is present is as follows:

 International Council of Chemical Associations